WalletScrutiny/WalletScrutinyCom/_posts/2022-04-20-On-Lightning.md

 # A multi-layered system

-The early internet worked much like Bitcoin today: What John did on the internet was broadcast to all the participants on the network.
-At the time those were only two more participants and then 5 and then 20 but in order to scale out to thousands and millions of users, it was clear from the start that sending data via broadcast wasn't sustainable.
+The early internet worked much like Bitcoin today: What one sent via the internet was broadcast to all the participants on the network.
+At the time those were only two more participants and then 5 and then 20 but in order to scale out to millions and billions of users, it was clear from the start that sending data via broadcast wasn't sustainable.